noodlefrenzy/coreos-azure/README.md

 $ sudo sed -i '$acomplete -F _docker docker' /etc/bash_completion.d/docker.io
 ```

-With Docker installed, clone this repo into your Ubuntu box:
+Next, clone this repo into a development directory on your Ubuntu box:

 ```
 $ git clone http://github.com/timfpark/coreos-azure coreos-azure
 ```

 Docker works off the of the priniciple of layered containers.
 This enables you to build containers on top of more general containers that you can independently maintain.

-This sample has three Docker specifications for ubuntu, nodejs, and the sampleapp we are going to ultimately going to run and deploy.
+Moving into the directory ~/coreos-azure/containers we see that sample has three Docker container specifications.
+One for ubuntu, one for nodejs, and one for the sampleapp we are going to ultimately going to run and deploy.

 ### Building a base Ubuntu container